-But because CBD is so different to regular supplements, it can be difficult to know where to start.
-All sorts of terms like ‘full spectrum’, ‘broad spectrum’ and ‘endocannabinoid system’ can be intimidating for a beginner.
+But because CBD is so different from regular supplements, it can be difficult to know where to start.
+All sorts of terms like ‘full spectrum’, ‘broad-spectrum’ and ‘endocannabinoid system’ can be intimidating for a beginner.

 So, what kind of CBD oil is the best?
 Where should you start, and which should you switch to if you’re looking to maximise the effects of CBD?
 Let’s find out.

 The first thing you should know is that CBD is a contraction of the term ‘cannabidiol’.
 Cannabidiol is a harmless, non-psychoactive chemical that’s found naturally in cannabis plants.

 There are many different kinds of cannabis plant.
 Some are solely grown for recreational use.
 Hemp, or more correctly industrial hemp, is a kind of cannabis that can’t be used for recreational purposes.
 However, it still contains fibre which is an excellent material to make clothes, rope and paper out of.
 It also contains natural chemicals like CBD.
 These chemicals are extracted for use, e.g. in CBD oil.